AramBP/simple-cli-calculator/README.md

 ## 2D Graphical Calculator

-This project showcases a 2 dimensional graphical calculator that can plot multiple graphs and can also solve math problems.
+This project showcases a 2 dimensional graphical calculator that can plot multiple graphs and also solve math problems.

 ## Project Features

 The project has the following features

-- `Console input`: input is given trough the terminal
-- `String evaluation`: [todo: write something here]
+- `Calculator`: [todo: write something here]
 - `Graph plot`: [todo: write something here]

 ## Project showcase and screenshots

-[todo: insert screen shot]
+[todo: insert screen shots]

 > screenshot 1